1kmHQ/Book/09-road-ahead.md

 **If you're a potential team member**: We're not offering high salaries or fast exits.
 We're offering meaningful work on something that matters.
 Is that enough?

 **If you're a potential investor**: Patient capital only.
-We're not optimising for your timeline.
-We're building for a hundred years.
+We're building for the long-term.
 Are you in?

 **If you're a potential critic**: We welcome scrutiny.
 Our principles are written down.
 Hold us to them.
 Point out where we fall short.